 The hardware used with EPOCS consists of amplifiers that measure electrical signals from muscles, an input/output device (must be National Instruments DAQmx-compatible), and a stimulator that delivers a brief electrical pulse to elicit a reflex (specifically, a constant-current stimulator that can be triggered by a TTL pulse).
 The amplifier and stimulator both use electrodes that are stuck temporarily to the skin surface.
 It is also possible to configure the system to use a mechanical stimulator (for conditioning natural stretch reflexes) or a transcanial magnetic stimulator (for investigating the role of responses generated by the brain rather than reflexes from the spinal cord).

 The software can also be used without hardware, for analysis of previous recordings.
-It is available for download, but we ask that you contact us first as every lab's needs will be slightly different.
-We are in the process of putting together introductory documentation, which we expect to be completed in the first quarter of 2021.
-Until that time, if you are a neuroscientist or clinical researcher who would like to use EPOCS in your lab, we ask that you contact us directly so that we can assess your needs and guide you in setting up your system: please email both Jeremy Hill (hill@neurotechcenter.org) and Jonathan Carp (carp@neurotechcenter.org).
+If you are a neuroscientist or clinical researcher who would like to use EPOCS in your lab, you can download it here, although we advise that you also contact us directly so that we can assess your needs and guide you in setting up your system: please email Jeremy Hill (hill@neurotechcenter.org) and Cc Jonathan Carp (carp@neurotechcenter.org).